aleshaleksey/fansys23/combat.md

 Attacks of opportunity require careful observation of the target.
 One cannot make an attack of opportunity against a target which is "invisible" to you or otherwise has full concealment.

+#### Mounts and Mounted Combat

+A character may ride a mount into combat (and in combat).
+In this case, for movement the rider's move action is used, with the mount's movement speed and modality.
+Likewise if a mounted character wishes to "run" or "sprint" (ie it wishes for its mount to do so with them on it), the rider's action is used for it.

+- Mounting is a "main action".
+A quick mount can be attempted as a "secondary action" but this increases the risk of failure.
+- Dismounting is a "secondary action".
+- A mount can be commanded to attack with a "communicate action", although an untrained mount is unlikely to obey.
+- A mount not trained in combat will likely bolt or freeze ("ride", threshold = 24).
+- A rider with the "charge" ability may make an attack as a secondary action even if the mount "runs" or "sprints".
+- When an attack of opportunity is triggered it may be made against the mount or the rider.
+-  When the mount falls, the rider makes a "ride" or "acrobatics" roll (threshold=16) as a reaction to fall the first 10ft safely and land on their feet.
+Otherwise they suffer the usual falling rules.
 ---
 ## Basic combat manoeuvres and tactical movement.